 SI.
-No. Name of the Director/Key Managerial Personnel and Designation % Increase/ (Decrease) in the remuneration Ratio to Median remuneration of employees 1 Mr P. Deepak, Managing Director & CEO 17% 51 2 Mr. D. Sesha Reddy, Independent Director N.A N.A 3 Mr. R. Sridharan, Independent Director N.A N.A 4 Mr. A. Balasubramanian, Independent Director N.A N.A 5 Ms. Maheswari Mohan, Independent Director N.A N.A 6 Ms. P. Divya, Non-Executive Director N.A N.A 7 Mr. S.K.
-Sivakumar, Chief Financial Officer & Company Secretary 15% 23
+No. Name of the Director/Key Managerial Personnel and Designation % Increase/ (Decrease) in the remuneration Ratio to Median remuneration of employees 1 Mr. P. Deepak, Managing Director & CEO 24% 75 2 Mr. D. Sesha Reddy, Independent Director N.A N.A 3 Mr. R. Sridharan, Independent Director N.A N.A 4 Mr. A. Balasubramanian, Independent Director N.A N.A 5 Ms. Maheswari Mohan, Independent Director N.A N.A 6 Ms. P. Divya, Non-Executive Director N.A N.A 7 Mr. S.K.
+Sivakumar, Chief Financial Officer & Company Secretary 15% 31

-The Independent Directors were paid only sitting fees during the Financial Year 2022-23.
+The Independent Directors were paid only sitting fees during the Financial Year 2023-24.

-- The Percentage increase/(decrease) in the median remuneration of the employees in the financial year is 21% - ii.
-The number of permanent employees on the rolls of Company: 1130. - iiii.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: 14% - iv.
-Affirmation that the remuneration is as per the remuneration policy of the Company: The Company affirms that the remuneration is as per the remuneration policy of the Company.
+- ii.
+The Percentage increase/(decrease) in the median remuneration of the employees in the financial year is 4% - iii.
+The number of permanent employees on the rolls of Company: 1210. - iv.
+Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: 14% v.
+Affirmation that the remuneration is as per the remuneration policy of the Company:

+Increase in remuneration is based on remuneration policy of the Company.

+The Company affirms that the remuneration is as per the remuneration policy of the Company.